 Vanishing Island is a must-do when visiting Hilton Head, but you can only get here by boat at low tide.
 There are numerous tour operations that can take you to Vanishing Island, which is only walkable for about an hour a day.

 During this magic hour, you can find sand dollars, starfish, and other fun sea creatures.
 Each day the island brings something different.
-It’s the perfect excursion to seek solitude and find oneness with the sea.

 LEARN ABOUT THE GULLAH COMMUNITY